“Caring for the future…”

 Rose Ann Rayos, M.D.

-Dr. Rayos is board-eligible in pediatric medicine and joined the medical staff at Oakland Bay Pediatrics in July 2012, after completing her residency at Children’s Hospital at Monmouth Medical Center.
+Dr. Rayos is board-certified in pediatric medicine and joined the medical staff at Oakland Bay Pediatrics in July 2012, after completing her residency at Children’s Hospital at Monmouth Medical Center.
 She graduated with a medical degree from the University of Santo Tomas Royal and Pontifical Catholic University of the Philippines in 2006.

 Therese Pizanti, ARNP